aws-samples/amazon-ivs-qos-dashboard-timed-metadata-sample/web/IVSplayer/README.md

 Each player QoS event

-- is about one viewer on one particular channel; and
+- is about one viewer watching one particular channel; and

-- covers maximum one (adjustable, tradeoff between latency and cost) minute.
+- covers maximum one minute (which is adjustable, and is a tradeoff between latency and cost).

 Furthermore, if the player state is either “IDLE” or “ENDED” throughout the entire minute, no event will be sent for this minute.

-The data collected with the QoS events can be leveraged to generate two types of data:
+The data collected within the QoS events can be leveraged to generate two types of metrics:

 - User activity:

-  - Concurrent viewers
+  - Concurrent viewers;

-  - Client platform type
+  - Client platform type;

-  - Duration watched
+  - Duration watched.

 - QoS

-  - Rendition watched
+  - Rendition watched;

-  - Startup latency (delay from loading the playback URL to the first video frame rendered)
+  - Startup latency (delay from loading the playback URL to the first video frame rendered);

-  - Live latency (delay from ingest to playback, i.e., end-to-end latency excluding the broadcast tool's latency)
+  - Live latency (delay from ingest to playback, i.e., end-to-end latency excluding the broadcast tool's latency);

-  - Playback buffering
+  - Playback buffering;

-  - Playback errors
+  - Playback errors.

 #### 3.1.2 JSON Schema